 This program was created for students whose grade point averages indicate probable academic success in law school despite disproportionate LSAT scores.
 The Summer Starter Program is not a summer qualifier or conditional acceptance program.
-Once admission to the Summer Starter Program is granted (based on a fully completed application, LSAC Credential Assembly Service report, and an oncampus interview), the student is a member of the entering class.
+Once admission to the Summer Starter Program is granted (based on a fully completed application, LSAC Credential Assembly Service report, and an on-campus interview), the student is a member of the entering class.
 Interviews are granted on an invitation-only basis.
 Students admitted to the program have been offered admission to the entering class but must attend the summer program or they will forfeit their offer of admission.

-The curriculum for students admitted to this program includes one two-hour course in Legal Analysis and a six-hour version of Civil Procedure.
-Students meet with tutors weekly and are tested every week.
-Class participation, test preparation, and study skills are important aspects of legal education discussed in individual weekly sessions with the Academic Success staff.
-Test results are also reviewed and analyzed.
+The curriculum for students admitted to this program includes one two-hour course in Legal Analysis and a six hour first-year law school course.
+Students meet with a TA or the Office of Academic Support as needed.
+Class participation, test preparation, and study skills are all important aspects of legal education and are emphasized in this program.
+Test results are also reviewed and discussed.
 Furthermore, a heavy emphasis is placed on providing intensive writing experience with frequent feedback.
 The fall course schedule for the summer starters includes classes that were not taken in the summer as well as Legal Research and Writing.